hdt94/dtc-de-project/README.md

 - https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/cohorts/2023/project.md

 # Setup (reproducibility)
-Setup for development is a hybrid configuration:
+Setup may have two deployment options:
-- Cloud environment for Cloud Storage and BigQuery.
+- Fully on cloud with Google Cloud and dbt Cloud.
-- Local environment for Airflow (optional) and dbt.
+- Hybrid optionally using local Airflow and/or local dbt core.

-Setup requirements: GCP project, gcloud, jq, terraform, and Python.
+Setup requirements: GCP project, gcloud, git, jq, terraform, and Python.
 Using [Cloud Shell](https://console.cloud.google.com/welcome?cloudshell=true) is recommended as it complies with all these requirements.

 Log in with gcloud if using other than Cloud Shell:
 ```bash